California Swimming Pool Accident Lawyers

 Premises liability is usually based upon inadequacies in the property owner’s maintenance of the pool and surrounding area, or supervision of pool users.
 Some of these inadequacies in a drowning case could include the following:

-Warning signs.
+- Warning signs.
 A property owner may also be liable for a swimming pool drowning if he or she failed to post warning signs.
-An owner has a duty to act reasonably in warning swimmers of possible dangers, such as posting signs indicating the depth of the water or a “swim at your own risk” sign in the absence of a lifeguard.
+An owner must warn swimmers of possible dangers, such as posting signs indicating the depth of the water or a “swim at your own risk” sign in the absence of a lifeguard.
 However, if a drowning occurs and warning signs are hidden or unreadable, the property owner may be liable.
 Some dangers are “open and obvious” and a court may not find liability because a reasonable person would have common knowledge of the dangers of swimming without a lifeguard on duty or that shallow depths are not for diving.